 The CJ-3B was introduced as a transitional model between the flat-fender CJ-3A, and the forthcoming CJ-5, the civilian version of the M38A1.
 The 3B had flat front fenders, but a higher-profile hood to accomodate the F-head engine.
 It offered higher horsepower and torque than the 3A, and a new, quieter 4WD transfer case.
 Other designs were tested, including the CJ-4 with the beginnings of a rounded hood and fenders, but only a few prototypes were built (see New Universal Jeep Designs, 1949-52.)

 This painting shows two of the popular Willys vehicles of the early fifties, the CJ-3B and the Station Wagon.
-The printed specifications are in French, but the source of the illustration is unknown.
+The source of the illustration is unknown, but the printed specifications are in French.

 For most of the period when the CJ-3B was being manufactured in the 1950s and 60's, it was overshadowed by the newer CJ-5 and CJ-6 models, first offered in 1955 and 1956 respectively.
 Willys produced over 30,000 3B's in each of 1953 and 1954, and production continued at a slower pace until at least 1967.
 Currently available production figures show a total of about 196,000 built; many were exported from North America in the 1960s.